Chabloz/WsMini/docs/api/WSServerPubSub.md

 The `WSServerPubSub` class extends `WSServer` to provide Publish-Subscribe (PubSub) functionality and Remote Procedure Call (RPC) capabilities for WebSocket communication.
 It allows clients to subscribe to channels, publish messages, and call server-side functions.
 Look at [WSServerRoomManager](./WSServerRoomManager.md) for room-based management features.

+**Note:** The PubSub implementation sends messages directly to connected clients and does not use any message queuing system.

 ## Table of Contents

 - [Constructor](#constructor)